 To our Shareholders and Investors:

-Our consolidated financial results for the six months ended September 30, 2012 were as follows.
+Our consolidated financial results for the six months ended September 30, 2016 are as follows.

 (Millions of yen)

 |Item||For the six months ended September 30, 2015||For the six months ended September 30, 2016||Change||Growth (%)|

 Initiatives for the entire Yamato Group

 1.The Yamato Group has been pursuing its “Value Networking” design, on the basis of creating business models for generating a high level of added value through the combined efforts of our respective businesses, while at the same time contributing to growth strategies and international competitive strengths of the Japanese economy.
 Meanwhile, we are also taking steps to forge a robust corporate culture that acts as a foundation for business creation and development.

 2.To further promote our “Value Networking” design, we have been crafting business models that deliver a high level of added value by leveraging the Yamato Group’s business network.
 Also, to address varied customer needs in Japan and overseas, we have been making more effective use of our innovative network platform consisting of the “Haneda Chronogate,” “Atsugi Gateway” and “Okinawa International Logistics Hub” facilities, in addition to our existing “last mile” network.
 We completed construction of our “Chubu Gateway” facility for handling services that provide high added value in September and began operating it in October, which now enables us to carry out frequent trunk-route transportation between gateways.